eschiff/ez-yfinance/README.rst

-If your code uses ``pandas_datareader`` and you want to download data faster, you can "hijack" ``pandas_datareader.data.get_data_yahoo()`` method to use **yfinance** while making sure the returned data is in the same format as **pandas_datareader**'s ``get_data_yahoo()``.
+If your code uses ``pandas_datareader`` and you want to download data faster, you can "hijack" ``pandas_datareader.data.get_data_yahoo()`` method to use **yfinance_ez** while making sure the returned data is in the same format as **pandas_datareader**'s ``get_data_yahoo()``.

 .. code:: python

     from pandas_datareader import data as pdr

-    import yfinance as yf
+    import yfinance_ez as yf
     yf.pdr_override() # <== that's all it takes :-)

     # download dataframe